taylortempleton/VerificationPractice_SimpleCPU/README.md

 I will next work on a more complex project, likely parts of the Berkeley Out-of-Order Machine (BOOM) Core.

-Before doing so, I am seeking feedback to calibrate my efforts to industry best practices.
+Before doing so, I am seeking feedback to calibrate my efforts to industry best practice.
+My ultimate goal is to land a job as a DV engineer.

-All input and scrutiny is appreciated.
+All input is much appreciated.
 Thank you!

 ([Taylor's Current Resume](2023_05_May_22_TaylorTempleton_GithubVersion.pdf))